EzioisAwesome56/BlargBoard-MRS/README.md

 Blargboard requires PHP 5.3.
 You also need the mcrypt extension and PHP-GD

-You will also need mod-rewrite for apache2 for rewritten URLS
+You will also need mod-rewrite for apache2 and allow override all for rewritten URLS

 There is no exact requirement for MySQL, but make sure to have a recent version.